pixraw/dmaps/README.md

        //The simplest constructor
        var myMap = new DMaps();

-	You can add or not this values, remember the order doesn't matter and all parameters are optionals
+	   /*You can add or not this values, remember the order doesn't matter and all parameters are optionals */

        var latitude = 25.670708;

        var longitude = -100.308172;